Calculate percentage increase or decrease between two values instantly

 Percent decrease is calculated the same way as percent increase, but the result will be negative.
 Subtract the new value from the original value, divide by the original value, and multiply by 100.
 For example, if a value decreases from 60 to 45, the calculation is: (45 โ 60) รท 60 ร 100 = โ25% decrease.

 Percentage change cannot be calculated when the original value is zero, because division by zero is mathematically undefined.
 In such cases, you might describe the change in absolute terms rather than as a percentage.
+To better understand how percentage change works across different scenarios, check out our percentage change examples with step-by-step solutions.